liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ------------------------------------------------------------------------------

-### Removal of methods and change of location of AssetPublisherUtil
+### Moved the `AssetPublisherUtil` class and removed it from the public API
 - **Date:** 2015-Feb-11
 - **JIRA Ticket:** LPS-52744

 #### What changed?

-The class AssetPublisherUtil from portal-service module has been moved to the module AssetPublisher and it is not exposed as part of the public API.
+The class `AssetPublisherUtil` from the `portal-service` module has been moved to the module `AssetPublisher` and it is no longer a part of the public API.

 #### Who is affected?

-This affects developers who have written code that uses the AssetPublisherUtil class.
+This affects developers who have written code that uses the `AssetPublisherUtil` class.

 #### How should I update my code?

-This class is not supposed to be used from other modules anymore since it contains utility methods for the Asset Publisher portlet.
+This `AssetPublisherUtil` class should no longer be used from other modules since it contains utility methods for the Asset Publisher portlet.
 If needed, you can define a dependency with the Asset Publisher module and use the new class.

 #### Why was this change made?